How to Make a Homemade Smoked Salmon Platter Recipe

 - pickle slices

 - roasted peppers

 To smoke: Open the top vent completely and set your smoker to 210° to 215°.

-The smoke with start when it reaches about 150° to 160°, and then wait for a thin blue stream of smoke to come out of the vent before smoking.
+The smoke will start when it reaches about 150° to 160° and then wait for a thin blue stream of smoke to come out of the vent before smoking.

 Season the salmon well with salt and pepper and let sit at room temperature for 30 to 60 minutes before placing it on separate smoking racks.

 Place the salmon into the smoker and smoke for 90 to 120 minutes or until the salmon has a semi-hard crust on the skin, it is cooked through and still juicy in the middle.

 Remove the salmon from the smoker and serve it immediately with all of the accompaniments.